 Out-of-Bounds Planets

 A planet is out of bounds when its absolute declination exceeds the Sun’s own annual maximum of about 23°26’.
-The concept is old enough to predate modern astrological terminology and specific enough to carry weight even when everything else in a reading is left unchanged.
+The threshold is astronomical; the astrological interpretation is a modern declination technique that should be weighed with the rest of the chart.

 The astronomy behind the threshold

 A body with declination greater than obliquity sits past the Sun’s annual envelope.
-By convention that body is “out of bounds”, and the astrological tradition around the idea holds that OOB bodies behave as if they are operating outside the Sun’s jurisdiction.
+By convention that body is “out of bounds”, and the astrological tradition around the idea reads the condition as an added modifier to the planet rather than a dignity, debility, or standalone verdict.

 A short history of the concept